roy-salvador/cs295-gender-determinator-using-fingerprints/README.md

 ## Instructions
 1. Clone and download the repository.
-2. Go to the downloaded directory and run the application
+2. Train using the Nist Special Database 4 database with the model files provided.
+3. Update the script with trained caffe models
+3. Run the application

   ```
   python gender-determinator.py